dilaraacetin/ioc_reputation-check/README.md

 This script respects the **VirusTotal Public API limit** of **4 requests per minute** by pausing for 16 seconds between each request.
 Do not remove the `sleep(16)` line unless using the Premium API.

----

-## ⚠️ Disclaimer

-This tool is intended for **educational and cybersecurity research purposes only**.
-Use responsibly and in compliance with [VirusTotal’s Terms of Service](https://support.virustotal.com/hc/en-us/articles/115002146809-Terms-of-Service).